sedos-project/organization/docs/data_requirements/input_data.md

 In this case you would link your parameter name to multiple related concepts.

 For a practical manual linking parameter names to multiple related ontology concepts, using MetaCreator or OAT, see [here](data_annotation_ontology.md#Link-a-parameter-name-to-multiple-related-ontology-concepts).

+# Output Data Conventions

+## Datamodel

+Datamodel: The **OEDatamodel** is used to represent input/output data for energysystem modelling.
+Further information about the OEDatamodel can be found in the documentation at [sedos-project/oedatamodel](https://github.com/sedos-project/oedatamodel).